-Google Advanced Search
+1. Google Advanced Search

-This is really the easiest place to begin desk research, especially if you don't know exactly what you're looking for.
+This is really the easiest place to begin desk research, especially if you do not know exactly what you are looking for.
 Through search, you can find countless articles, blogs, reports, and white papers on just about any topic.

 Online search is more powerful than you may know, too.
-Google search features advanced filters and settings to target key words, specific date ranges, domains, and more.
-See some of the useful options below.
+Google search features advanced filters and settings to target keywords, specific date ranges, domains, and more.

 Another valuable free source of secondary data is Google Analytics.
 While there is some work to initially set up the tracking code on each page of your website, this tool is very user-friendly.

 The data can tell you almost anything you want to know about the traffic to and from your website.